Porting Applications using Recipes

 The [[bin]] is what you need, the program executable is built by this Cargo package.

-(Ignore packages with the [[lib]] data type, Rust libraries don't need to be packaged because Rust does static compilation, except for backup purposes)
+(Ignore packages with the [[lib]] data type, Rust libraries don't need to be packaged because Rust has automatic dependency management, except for backup purposes)

 But some programs don't have the [[bin]] and [[lib]] data types, for these cases you need to see the source code files, in most cases at the src folder.